If I’m separated, can I take my child on holiday?

 Travelling abroad from the UK has been severely restricted during the pandemic, and the rules around travel are still under review.
 However, for separated parents, the issue of international travel with children is especially difficult to navigate, particularly if there are underlying concerns about abduction.

 So if you’re separated, can you take your child abroad without the other parent’s consent?
-The short answer is no, as Holly Kilpatrick, Trainee Solicitor in our Family department, outlines below.
+The short answer is no, as we outline below.

 Check the rules for the country you’re going to

-Firstly, it’s important to check the Government’s latest foreign travel advice to familiarise yourself with any advice and regulations in relation to the place you want to travel to.
+Firstly, it’s important to check the Government’s latest foreign travel advice to familiarise yourself with any advice and regulations concerning the place you want to travel to.
 This also includes rules for travelling with children during the pandemic.

 Who has parental responsibility when travelling abroad?